carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 We expect implicit conversion to never lose information: if two values are distinguishable before the conversion, they should generally be distinguishable after the conversion.
-A conversion in the opposite direction should be possible, but such a conversion is not expected to be provided in general, and might be computationally expensive.
+It should be possible to define a conversion in the opposite direction that restores the original value, but such a conversion is not expected to be provided in general, and might be computationally expensive.

-Because an implicit conversion is converting from a narrower type to a wider type, implicit conversions do not necessarily preserve invariants of the source type.
+Because an implicit conversion is converting from a narrower type to a wider type, implicit conversions do not necessarily preserve static information about the source value.

 ### Semantics-preserving